felix-gradr/LLM-test/goal.md

 ### Goal
 Your current goal is:
 Make yourself a really powerful agent, that excels at self-improving itself.
 Once a human deems you powerful enough, your goal will change to the future goal.
+The human will only run root.py.
+If the code fails when running root.py, (meaning manual human intervention is required), you loose.

 Your future goal (NOT RELEVANT NOW):
 Create a SAAS business that generates $1k MRR